-- i.
-For SCEP Client, select the SCEP client. - X.509 certificate: Uses private key and X.509 certificates to authenticate with the remote peer. - i.
+- a.
+For Authentication type, select one of the following: - Pre-shared key: Uses a pre-shared key (PSK) to authenticate with the remote peer. - i.
+Type the Pre-shared key. - RSA signature: Uses a private RSA key to authenticate with the remote peer. - i.
 For Private key, paste the device's private RSA key in PEM format. - ii.
 Type the Private key passphrase that is used to decrypt the private key.
 Leave blank if the private key is not encrypted. - iii.
+For Peer public key, paste the peer's public RSA key in PEM format. - X.509 certificate: Uses private key and X.509 certificates to authenticate with the remote peer. - i.
+For Private key, paste the device's private RSA key in PEM format. - ii.
+Type the Private key passphrase that is used to decrypt the private key.
+Leave blank if the private key is not encrypted. - iii.
 For Certificate, paste the local X.509 certificate in PEM format. - iv.
 For Peer verification, select either: - Peer certificate: For Peer certificate, paste the peer's X.509 certificate in PEM format. - Certificate Authority: For Certificate Authority chain, paste the Certificate Authority (CA) certificates.
 These must include all peer certificates in the chain up to the root CA certificate, in PEM format. - 14.
 (Optional) For Management Priority, set the priority for this IPsec tunnel. - 15.
 (Optional) To configure the device to connect to its remote peer as an XAUTH client: - a.
 Click to expand XAUTH client.

-b.
-Click Enable.
+- b.
+Click Enable. - c.

-- c.
 Type the Username and Password that the device will use to authenticate as an XAUTH client with the peer. - 16.
-(Optional) Click Enable MODECFG client to receive configuration information, such as the private IP address, from the remote peer. - 17.
-Click to expand Local endpoint. - a.
+(Optional) Click Enable MODECFG client to receive configuration information, such as the private IP address, from the remote peer.

+17. Click to expand Local endpoint.

+- a.
 For Type, select either: - Default route: Uses the same network interface as the default route. - Interface: Select the Interface to be used as the local endpoint. - b.
 Click to expand ID. - i.
 Select the ID type: - Auto: The ID will be automatically determined from the value of the tunnels endpoints. - Raw: Enter an ID and have it passed unmodified to the underlying IPsec stack.
-For Raw ID value, type the ID that will be passed. - Any: Any ID will be accepted. - IPv4: The ID will be interpreted as an IP address and sent as an ID_IPV4_ADDR IKE identity. - For IPv4 ID value, type an IPv4 formatted ID.
-This can be a fully-qualified domain name or an IPv4 address. - IPv6: The ID will be interpreted as an IP address and sent as an ID_IPV6_ADDR IKE identity. - For IPv6 ID value, type an IPv6 formatted ID.
-This can be a fully-qualified domain name or an IPv6 address. - RFC822/Email: The ID will be interpreted as an RFC822 (email address). - For RFC822 ID value, type the ID in internet email address format. - FQDN: The ID will be interpreted as FQDN (Fully Qualified Domain Name) and sent as an ID_FQDN IKE identity. - For FQDN ID value, type the ID as an FQDN. - KeyID: The ID will be interpreted as a Key ID and sent as an ID_KEY_ID IKE identity. - For KEYID ID value, type the key ID. - 18.
-Click to expand Remote endpoint. - a.
-For Hostname, select either a hostname or IP address.
-If your device is not configured to initiate the IPsec connection (see IKE > Initiate connection), you can also use the keyword any, which means that the hostname is dynamic or unknown. - b.
-Click to expand ID. - i.
-Select the ID type: - Auto: The ID will be automatically determined from the value of the tunnels endpoints. - Raw: Enter an ID and have it passed unmodified to the underlying IPsec stack.
-For Raw ID value, type the ID that will be passed. - Any: Any ID will be accepted.

-■ IPv4: The ID will be interpreted as an IPv4 address and sent as an ID_IPV4 ADDR IKE identity.
+For Raw ID value, type the ID that will be passed. - Any: Any ID will be accepted. - IPv4: The ID will be interpreted as an IP address and sent as an ID_IPV4_ADDR IKE identity.